illixion/vscode-vibrancy-continued/README.md

 ✔ Windows 10/11 (x64 & ARM64)

-✔ Linux (No native library needed)
+✔ Linux (transparency only, blur requires a compositor such as KWin, Hyprland, or Picom)

 # Supported code editors

-✔ Visual Studio Code
+✔ Visual Studio Code (v1.86 and newer)

 ✔ VSCodium